Domestic Violence: Demoralizing Abuse is Often Hidden in Plain Sight

 , , , , , ,

 There are numerous factors involved in the development of Stockholm syndrome and it should be clearly noted that it is more the intensity of the event rather than the length of time of the event which can lead to the development of so-called Stockholm syndrome.
-Current research related to the development of Stockholm syndrome strongly suggests that three elements must be present before a hostage event can be classified under this label: hostage and captive must be together for an intense period of time; the hostage must be indirect social contact during the duration of the incident; and the hostage takers must at all times treat their captives kindly.
-If these three elements are not present in some combination then it cannot be classified as Stockholm syndrome.
+Current research related to the development of Stockholm syndrome strongly suggests that three elements must be present before a hostage event can be classified under this label: hostage and captive must be together for an intense period of time (not to be confused with a long period of time); the hostage must be in direct social contact with their captor for the duration of the incident; and the hostage taker(s) must at all times treat their captives kindly.
+If these three elements are not present in some combination at all times during the event then it cannot be classified as Stockholm syndrome.
 I ask the reader to carefully note that in the original incident in which the term Stockholm syndrome was coined, the intense period of time was five days during which the captives became intimately knowledgeable of their hostage takers; captives and hostage takers were never away from each other during that time; and the captives were treated kindly by their hostage takers for the duration of the incident.

 ~Amy